scala/improvement-proposals/content/match-types-spec.md

 In order to evaluate the practical impact of this proposal, we conducted a quantitative analysis of *all* the match types found in Scala 3 libraries published on Maven Central.
 We used [Scaladex](https://index.scala-lang.org/) to list all Scala 3 libraries, [coursier](https://get-coursier.io/docs/api) to resolve their classpaths, and [tasty-query](https://github.com/scalacenter/tasty-query) to semantically analyze the patterns of all the match types they contain.

-Out of 4,783 libraries that were found and analyzed, 49 contained at least one match type definition.
+Out of 4,783 libraries, 49 contained at least one match type definition.
 These 49 libraries contained a total of 779 match type `case`s.
 Of those, there were 8 `case`s that would be flagged as not legal by the current proposal.